Quoting – A Guide to Quoting in Academic Writing

 Jones (1993) states that “those [plants] with the highest stems are usually darker in color” (p.
 201).

 If you detect mistakes in an original quote, you may underline this in your paper.
-For this, the Latin term “sic” is used to indicate that this mistake has not been angrye by you:
+For this, the Latin term “sic” is used to indicate that this mistake has not been made by you:

 Example